confluentinc/streaming-ops/README.md

   * `REPO_GIT_USER=rspurgeon` Update to your git username
   * `REPO_GIT_EMAIL=rspurgeon@confluent.io` Update to your git email

-3. To install all dependencies on a Mac (uses `sudo` to install binaries to `/usr/local/bin`, so you will be prompted for pwd).
+3. To install all dependencies on a Mac.
+This command uses a combination of `sudo` to download and install binaries to `/usr/local/bin` and Homebrew to install the dependency software.
+You can skip this step if you'd like to install them manually.

-		make init
+		make install-deps

 4. To create a local test cluster on Docker using k3d